leithdm/shooty-rocks/TESTING.md

 # Bugs

-Using GitHub Projects, **a full list of bugs can be found [here](https://github.com/leithdm/milestone-project-2/issues?q=label%3Abug+is%3Aclosed+project%3Aleithdm%2Fmilestone-project-2%2F1)**.
+Using GitHub Projects, **a full list of closed bugs can be found [here](https://github.com/leithdm/milestone-project-2/issues?q=label%3Abug+is%3Aclosed+project%3Aleithdm%2Fmilestone-project-2%2F1)**.
 In this section we will highlight some of the more interesting ones.

 ## 1. [Bug: Audio is not playing on mobile #55](https://github.com/leithdm/milestone-project-2/issues/55)